Hundeo: Dog Training

 The right food

-A bath every few months is quite enough.
+Dirty areas can usually be easily combed out.
+For stubborn dirt, it is usually sufficient to moisten the area briefly.
+A bath every few months is completely sufficient.
 This is gentle on the dog's skin.
-When bathing, a mild dog shampoo is sufficient.
+A mild dog shampoo is sufficient for bathing.

 Suitable accessories